 Skip to content

-Successful implementation of the vision, strategies and priorities identified in this Park Needs Assessment requires balancing and addressing community aspirations, partner and agency goals, and the Department’s mission and vision.
+Successful implementation of the vision, strategies, and priorities identified in this Park Needs Assessment requires balancing and addressing community aspirations, partner and agency goals, and the Department’s mission and vision.

-The Action Plan translates these priorities into a clear set of steps to guide decision-making, resource allocation, and partnership development over time.
+This Action Plan translates these priorities into a clear set of steps to guide decision-making, resource allocation, and partnership development over time.
 It provides a roadmap for how the Department of Recreation and Parks can deliver more equitable, accessible, and high-quality parks and facilities across Los Angeles.
 By defining near-term actions, this chapter helps ensure that the City stays focused, adaptable, and accountable as it works to meet the evolving needs of all Angelenos.

 Two people are running and walking along a concrete pathway in a park.
 Trees, a grassy area, picnic benches, and a group of three people are standing in the background.